Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/User Story.md

 * **User Story**
 * **Theme**
-  A collection of user story
+  A collection of user story, like "Multiplier".
+These can be initially used to create user stories by first listing themes and then generating the user stories.
 * **Epic**
   A large user story